julian-klode/lingolang/docs/abstract-interpreter.md

     } && \text{(P-AIdx)} \\
 \end{align*}

-If the left-hand side is a map, the right-hand side might be more complicated.
-Since this expression may appear on the left-hand side of an assignment, that is, when writing a value into the map, and the key might be arbitrarily complicated, we need to treat this as if we are assigning the key to somewhere.
+In order to handle indexing maps, we need to take care of the left-hand-side situation mentioned above: The key must be copied or moved into the map.
+Since we do not know whether the expression is on a left-hand or right-hand side, we must be conservative and assume it is on the left-hand side.

-For cases of assigning things, we can define a helper function, called `moveOrCopy` (listing \ref{moveOrCopy}), or short $moc$ (cases checked in order, top to bottom):
+We can define a helper function, called `moveOrCopy` (listing \ref{moveOrCopy}), or short $moc$ (cases checked in order, top to bottom). $moc$ tries to copy first, and then falls back to moving it or (in case of assigning an object of mutable linear permission to a non-linear one), making it immutable and then copying the value.

 \begin{align*}
     moc(st, F, T, o, d) := \begin{cases}